 Wait, where are the clips from the show?

-It’d be a dream to upload the full episodes of 120 Minutes and host them here, but unfortunately, it’d also be a death wish for this independent project of ours.
-Aside from the 2003 series finale video, we don’t host any clips from the show here at the archive.
-For live performances, artist interviews, in-studio segments, and full episodes, your best bet is to search YouTube for 120 Minutes.
-There’s a treasure trove on there at any given time, but the clips tend to come and go as people change accounts and YouTube answers copyright claims.
-For occasional curated clips from the show, visit our friends at Slicing Up Eyeballs.
+Aside from the 2003 series finale video, we don’t host any clips from the show here.
+However, there is a great number of full episodes at the Internet Archive.
+For live performances, artist interviews, in-studio segments, and more episodes, your best bet is to search YouTube for 120 Minutes—there’s a treasure trove on there at any given time, but the clips tend to come and go as YouTube answers copyright claims.
+For occasional additional curated clips from the show, visit our friends at Slicing Up Eyeballs.

 Why are some of the video links incorrect?

 Music videos move locations over time as their copyright holders change, so we rely on the algorithm gods at Google to serve up the correct video for you when you click on video links throughout the archive.
 99% of the time they get it right, but occasionally they don’t, and rarely a video isn’t on the web at all.

 The goal of the archive is to be evergreen.
 If we were to make playlists en masse on YouTube, Spotify, or Apple Music, they might deteriorate over time as songs move around on those services.
 The best way to accomplish this is to take it into your own hands: use the static playlists we have here to identify an episode you love, and then create and share your own streaming playlist from it.
 If you make a particularly cool playlist, let us know and we might feature it.